peerkar/liferay-gsearch/README.md

 __Notice__ that More Like This portlet has a portlet instance configuration.

-### Step 11
+### Step 11 - Troubleshooting

+If it doesn't work, check the following:

+1. Are you using compatible module versions?
+1. Is the failing module requiring the custom ES adapter (see module README)`
+1. Did you restart the portal after the first custom adapter deployment?

+If it still doesn't work and you are getting JSON configuration errors in the log, you were probably upgrading the modules and the old configuration is incompatible.
+Try resetting the default configuration values and restart the affected bundles or easier, the portal.

-If you are willing to contribute or have problems or questions, ping me filing a ticket.
+If you are willing to contribute or have problems or questions, please feel free ping or file  a ticket.
 I'm doing the project almost completely as a hobby, so the installation or configuration instructions are at times minimal.
 Sorry for that.

 ## Known Issues (important)